Buchi Babu (film)

 Buchi Babu is a 1980 Indian Telugu-language comedy film, produced by Venkat Akkineni, Nagarjuna Akkineni under the Annapurna Studios banner, and directed by Dasari Narayana Rao.
 It stars Akkineni Nageswara Rao and Jaya Prada, with music composed by Chakravarthy.

 Plot

-Buchi Babu (Akkineni Nageswara Rao) marries his maternal uncle Varahala Rao's (Raavi Kondala Rao) daughter Buchi (Jayaprada) in their childhood.
-At that time, Buchi Babu's parents (Prabhakar Reddy and Pushpalata) are needy in their in-laws (Gummadi and Nirmalamma) house.
-Gundabathula Achchamma (Suryakantham) maternal aunt to Buchi Babu, a shrew opposes this match, insults them badly and throws out the wedding chain from Buchi's neck.
-So, Buchi Babu has to leave their house along with his parents and safeguards the wedding chain.
-Years roll by, Buchi Babu's family becomes wealthy thereupon Varahala Rao arrives, explains them the present situation that Achchamma has destroyed the happiness in the family, made the children as spoil brats and also suffers her in-laws.
-Now to reform them Buchi Babu enters their house in disguise as a cook by the name Maryada Ramanna.
-Rest of the story is a comic tale that how Buchi Babu teaches them a lesson, acquires Buchi's love and set rights the entire family.
+Buchi Babu was married to his maternal uncle Varahala Rao's daughter, Buchi, in their childhood.
+At that time, Buchi Babu's parents were living in their in-law’s house due to financial difficulties.
+Gundabathula Achchamma, his virago aunt, denies it, affronts them, and throws out the wedding chain.
+Ergo, Buchi Babu’s family quits, and he safeguards the wedding chain.
+Years rolled by, and Buchi Babu returned from abroad, and they turned wealthy.
+Presently, Varahala Rao approaches him and describes how Achchamma’s authority ruined the family, spoiled the children, and disturbed her in-laws.
+Now, Buchi Babu enters as a cook as Maryada Ramanna into the house.
+The rest of the story is a comic tale of how he teaches them a lesson, acquires Buchi's love, and unites the family.